virgili0/Virgilio/Topics/teaching.md

-# The Art of Learning
+# Virgilio's Learning Strategy - Learning to Learn

 # What you will learn
 This guide serves various purposes: